 9. Capitalize on your brand

 The trust factor is very important in China.
-A foreign company will have a higher level of trust with the local.
+A foreign company will have a higher level of trust with the locals.
 All Chinese people have already lagged (quality, scams, time, customer service …) by a local company they prefer to secure their purchase with a foreign company.

 - A brand is a commitment to quality